Norwich University’s Center for Global Resilience and Security hosts Resilient Vermont Network’s Second Conference, supported by the High Meadows Fund

 Friday is geared toward professionals, with an emphasis on defining the challenges and promising statewide approaches, emerging tools and strategies, case studies of what’s working on the ground, and a “hazard hackathon”—a chance to put heads together and create solutions on the spot.

 Saturday is “Community Day,” geared toward community organizers and local resilience groups.
 Activities include “The Extreme Event Game,” an inspiring role-playing simulation in addition to practical sessions on leadership development, project funding, and community outreach.
 Community Day also includes a resilience fair and resilient-youth keynote and performance.

-Upon inception in March 2017, CGRS took over the role of coordinating the Resilient Vermont Network, organized in the wake of Tropical Storm Irene and the devastating effects the storm had on Vermont communities.
+Upon inception in March 2017, CGRS took over the role of coordinating the Resilient Vermont Network, organized after Tropical Storm Irene and the devastating effects the storm had on Vermont communities.
 Research shows that networks thrive on sustained coordination, which CGRS is committed to providing (see full report here).
-Network members can share responsibility for advocacy, research and education to ensure Vermonters are well informed and aware of vulnerabilities but are also empowered to take action.
+Network members can share responsibility for advocacy, research and education to ensure Vermonters are well informed of vulnerabilities but are also empowered to act.
 This conference is an opportunity to help the network grow and thrive with CGRS support, while achieving statewide resilience goals.

 ABOUT THE HIGH MEADOWS FUND

 The High Meadows Fund at the Vermont Community Foundation invests time and money to promote long-term economic vitality and healthy ecological systems in Vermont.
 Visit highmeadowsfund.org for more information, and find us on Twitter @HighMeadowsFund.

 A Norwich University Center of Excellence, the Center for Global Resilience and Security brings Norwich University’s unique strengths in leadership, security, experiential education, and perseverance to resilient community building.
 Our work centers on human resilience.